sundarsau/Import-Excel-Data-Into-Database/README.md

 # Import an Excel File Into MySQL Database using PHPSpreadsheet
- Develp PHP Application to load an Excel file into into a MySQL table using PHPSpreadsheet.
+Develop a PHP Application to load an Excel file into a MySQL table using PHPSpreadsheet.
 Download PHPSpreadsheet and create a form to upload the Excel file.
-Then using few methods from PHPSpreadsheet read the file and insert or update the data into a MySQL table.
-Visit website https://codehow2.com.
+Then using a few methods from PHPSpreadsheet read the file and insert or update the data into a MySQL table.
+Visit the website https://codehow2.com.

 1) Download the repository from https://github.com/sundarsau/Import-Excel-Data-Into-Database
 2) Extract all the files in a folder under xampp/htdocs